mit-rss/intro_to_linux/README.md

 ## Gradescope Submission

-Once you have completed the exercises below and filled in your `linux_exercise.txt`, you will submit a `.zip` file named `lab1.zip` **containing your `lab1` directory** to [Gradescope](https://www.gradescope.com/courses/1227626/assignments/7471274) under **Lab 1A: Intro To Linux**.
+Once you have completed the exercises below and filled in your `lab1/linux_exercise.txt`, you will submit a `.zip` file named `lab1.zip` **containing your `lab1` directory** to [Gradescope](https://www.gradescope.com/courses/1227626/assignments/7471274) under **Lab 1A: Intro To Linux**.
 In Linux, the correct zip command is `zip -r lab1 lab1`.
 When you unzip `lab1.zip`, you should see a directory named `lab1` containing a file named `linux_exercise.txt`.